Scottish Child Abuse Inquiry: Mounting costs

-In July 2021, it was reported by The Times that the Inquiry costs had soared to more than £33,000 a day with the total approaching £50 million.
+In July 2021, it was reported by The Times that the inquiry costs had soared to more than £33,000 a day with the total approaching £50 million.
 The inquiry cost more than £3 million between 1 April 2021 and 30 June 2021, despite not sitting since 27 May 2021.
 By comparison for cost, the completed Royal Commission into Institutional Responses to Child Sexual Abuse was a total of AUD$372 million for a much wider terms of reference including child abuse outside residential care and covering the whole of Australia.
-The cost of the incomplete Scottish Inquiry on 31 December 2021 was £51,655,410.
-By 31 December 2021, the cost per head of the population for the complete Australian Inquiry with final recommendations was approximately £7.5 per head of population whilst the incomplete Scottish Inquiry with narrower terms of reference and continued rising costs was £9.5 per head of population.
+The cost of the incomplete Scottish inquiry on 31 December 2021 was £51,655,410.
+By 31 December 2021, the cost per head of the population for the complete Australian inquiry with final recommendations was approximately £7.5 per head of population whilst the incomplete Scottish inquiry with narrower terms of reference and continued rising costs was £9.5 per head of population.

-Slow pace of Inquiry
+Slow pace of the inquiry

-The Inquiry was set up on 1 October 2015, over 6 years ago.
-A transcript contract extension indicates the Inquiry hearings could run until February 2025, with a possible extension to February 2026.
+The inquiry was set up on 1 October 2015.
+A transcript contract extension indicates the inquiry hearings could run until February 2025, with a possible extension to February 2026.
 Then the report would need to be written.
-Another similar but much larger Inquiry, the Royal Commission into Institutional Responses to Child Sexual Abuse completed the hearings and final report in just 5 years.
+Another similar but much larger inquiry, the Royal Commission into Institutional Responses to Child Sexual Abuse completed the hearings and final report in just 5 years.

 Lack of open justice

-On 23 February 2022, an appeal court ruled Lady Smith was found to be acting beyond her powers to prevent the BBC from fully reporting a £2.6m legal claim against Scotland's child abuse inquiry.
-The legal claim against Smith was an allegation of discrimination and harassment by Smith against the lead Junior Council of the Inquiry.
+On 23 February 2022, an appeal court ruled Smith was found to be acting beyond her powers to prevent the BBC from fully reporting a £2.6m legal claim against Scotland's child abuse inquiry.
+The legal claim against Smith was an allegation of discrimination and harassment by Smith against the lead junior council of the inquiry.
 This claim was later withdrawn partially due to potential legal costs.
-Smith issued an order as the Chair of the Inquiry restricting media reporting the employment claim.
+Smith issued an order as the chair of the inquiry restricting media reporting the employment claim.
 This was challenged by the BBC and subsequently found to be unlawful.

 Investigation of the Crown Office

-On 7 May 2019, it was reported that the Crown Office said it anticipates to be investigated by the Inquiry.
+On 7 May 2019, it was reported that the Crown Office said it anticipates to be investigated by the inquiry.
 By March 2022, the Crown Office has not been identified as an institution for investigation.
-The 2019 disclosure from the Crown office came after a lawyer appointed to the inquiry brought up concerns that young people in care were being let down by a prosecution policy that did not capture sexual exploitation through prostitution.
-Other similar Inquiries such as the Royal Commission into Institutional Responses to Child Sexual Abuse have investigated prosecution and the decisions made in relation to prosecution of child sexual assault.
+The 2019 disclosure from the Crown Office came after a lawyer appointed to the inquiry brought up concerns that young people in care were being let down by a prosecution policy that did not capture sexual exploitation through prostitution.
+Other similar inquiries such as the Royal Commission into Institutional Responses to Child Sexual Abuse have investigated prosecution and the decisions made in relation to prosecution of child sexual assault.

 Scottish Government interference

-In June 2016, Professor Michael Lamb, a key member of the panel resigned due to government interference.
-Susan O'Brien QC, the former Chair of the inquiry resigned, stating that her position has been “actively undermined” by officials.
+In June 2016, Michael Lamb, a key member of the panel resigned due to government interference.
+Susan O'Brien, the former chair of the inquiry resigned, stating that her position has been “actively undermined” by officials.